sieleemmanuel/Countries/README.md

 - Displays a list of countries
 - Show details of the selected country
 - Support Dark and light modes
+# Setup App Development Environment and how to run

+   1. Download and install Android Studio if not installed
+   2. Download / clone this repository to a folder on your computer
+   3. Start Android Studio, open your source code folder and verify that Gradle build is going to be successful using Build.
+   4. If the build is successful, you can run the app by doing the following: click Run -> Run 'app'.
+   5. Connect your phone or create a new virtual device following on screen instruction
+   6. Enjoy the experience🎉

 # Tech stack
 Countries app is build using: